Our Tips for Retirees Moving to France - Part 1

 Visit your Chosen Location

 There’s no reason why your integration into the French community needs to wait until your removal truck arrives; there’s plenty you can do beforehand.
 Once you’ve decided where you want to be, or once you’ve chosen your new home and you’re waiting for the formalities to be sorted out, it’s a good idea to make a few trips to your new town or village.
-Most small towns and villages in France have regular events going on throughout the year such as fêtes, festivals and celebratory meals.
+Most small towns and villages in France host regular events throughout the year, such as fêtes, festivals, and celebratory meals.

-These events are a great way to get to meet the movers and shakers in your new community and the perfect way to feel immediately welcome once you’re in situ full time.
-In terms of finding out what might be going on, the town or village website or Comité des Fêtes is a great place to start.
+These events are a great way to get to meet the movers and shakers in your new community and the perfect way to feel immediately welcome once you’re in situ full-time.
+To find out what might be going on, the town or village website or the Comité des Fêtes is a great place to start.
 If neither of these comes up trumps, the Office de Tourisme or the Mairie will give you a list.
 Also, make an effort to get to know your new neighbours if you’re already in the process of buying.
-They will be a huge support system for you when you become permanently resident.
+They will be a huge support system for you when you become a permanent resident.

 Most people who decide to relocate to France have a bit of a grip on the language, but not a good enough command of ‘la langue Française’ when they finally land on French soil.
 To make sure this doesn’t happen to you, get as much practice as you can speaking and listening to French voices.
-Movers have a tendency to focus on grammar before vocabulary, often stressing too much over the complex French verb tenses, rather than building up the essential vocabulary that will stand them in great stead when (and if) push comes to shove.
+Movers tend to focus on grammar before vocabulary, often stressing too much on the complex French verb tenses rather than building the essential vocabulary that will stand them in great stead when (and if) push comes to shove.

 Most importantly, if you have any health issues, make sure you can communicate, even at a basic level, with the experts who’ll need to support you.